The Son of Seven Mothers: Spain

 Spanish academic Ángel Hernandez Hernandez located a Spanish variant from Murcia, which he titled La reina repudiada y la bruja reina ("The repudiated queen and the witch queen"): the king blinds his own wife and throws her in prison; while in captivity, she gives birth to a son; the son catches a bird for his father's new wife and, later, destroys the bird, which also destroys the new queen.
+Similarly, Catalan scholars Carme Oriol and Josep Pujol in their index of Catalan rondallas ('fairy tales'), register tale type 462, La reina eixorbada ("The Blinded Queen"): a king has seven sons with his queen, but threatens to blind her if another boy is born; an eighth son is born, thus the king makes true on his promise, blinds his queen and immures her with her son, then remarries; the son escapes to find food in the king's castle, is discovered and soon hired as a servant; the second queen, jealous of the attention, sends the boy on dangerous quests, intenting on killing him; the boy eventually finds a magical remedy and heals his mother's eyes.

 Latin America

 Chilean folklorist Ramón Laval collected a variant from a 12-year-old teller, titled Las Siete Cegas ("The Seven Blind Women"): a cruel king marries seven women, in succession, and lives with each wife.
 He becomes increasingly bored with each one, then blinds and imprisons her.
 The seven former queens give birth to sons while in prison, and, to sate their hunger, six of them sacrifice their children to provide food for the others, save for the first queen.
 She spares her son and raises him.
 After a few years, the boy goes out of prison through a hole and gathers food for his mother and the other women.
 This goes on for some time, until the king notices his presence and takes him under his wing, much to the irritation of king's newest and eighth wife, a bitter and jealous woman.
 Intent on have the boy killed by some means, she sends him to get leche de leona ("lioness's milk") to cure her, and later for singing towers and ringing bells.
 Folklorist Terrence Hansen, in his catalogue of Latin American folktales, classified the tale as a new subtype he created, type **455A.